 The 3M redfish assessment is focused on beaked redfish, regarded as a management unit composed of two populations from two very similar species: the Flemish Cap S. mentella and S. fasciatus.
-The reason for this approach is the historical dominance of this group in the 3M redfish commercial catch.
-During the entire series of EU Flemish Cap surveys beaked redfish also represents the majority of redfish survey biomass (77%).

-i) Commercial fishery and by-catch data
+The reason for this i) Commercial fishery and by-catch data